Home » Symptoms » Dog Symptoms A-Z » Pacing on Hind Limbs

 -

 What does it mean if my dog is constantly pacing on his hind limbs?
-This behavior can indicate various health problems, including neurological or orthopedic disorders.
-It is important to see a veterinarian to determine the exact cause.
+This behavior can indicate various health issues, including neurological or orthopedic disorders.
+It’s important to see a veterinarian to determine the exact cause.

 -